What does it mean when you dream about snakes?

 Dreaming of snakes goes hand in hand with many different feelings and emotions: powerlessness, fear, envy, or even resentment about others’ success.

-You need to find your own personal meaning among the usual meanings, as dreams can mean different things for different people.
+You need to find your own personal meaning among the usual meanings, as dreams can mean different things to different people.